 A swing is also a great thing to have because some babies will only nap on you or in motion in the early weeks.
 This might be especially true if your baby has colic.
 Swings generally require a power source, so choose a spot that is in a good central location (living room).
 It also needs to be safely plugged in and should have space to rock in its full range of motion.

 Don’t wait to get your diapering supplies set up.
 This is an important step in the preparation for bringing baby home.
 I recommend having a station set up on each floor if you live in a two (or more) story house.
 You will probably have their main changing station in the nursery.
 Some friends of mine set up pack and plays in their downstairs to use as a changing area, but my home did not have the space for this.

-Instead, I set up a diaper caddy basket that lived in our downstairs closet, it was easy to pull it out for diaper changes without having to go upstairs (you can also DIY your own caddy).
+Instead, I set up a diaper caddy basket that lived in our downstairs closet, it was easy to pull it out for diaper changes without having to go upstairs.
 I had a rolled up mat, diapers, wet wipes and cream all ready to go.
 My main diaper area in her bedroom was set up on top of a dresser.
 We used this changing table topper to make a regular dresser into a safe changing space.

 This is such an important thing to set up before you arrive home with baby because setting up a nursing station makes your transition to nursing at home easier.

 Additionally, this task is an excellent way to

 - Learn about what you need for breastfeeding success